-Dr. Ba received her MD degree from University of Calgary in 2007.
-She also obtained her PhD degree in Physiology/Neuroscience from University of Alberta.
-She finished her neurology residency and CIHR fellowship in Movement Disorders at the University of Alberta.
-She also pursued further training in Deep brain stimulation (DBS) in University of Florida.
-Her research interest and practice are in DBS for movement disorders.
-She is currently Assistant Professor in the Division of Neurology, University of Alberta.
+I received my MD degree from University of Calgary in 2007.
+I also obtained a PhD degree in Physiology/Neuroscience from University of Alberta.
+I finished my neurology residency and CIHR fellowship in Movement Disorders at the University of Alberta.
+I also pursued further training in Deep brain stimulation (DBS) in University of Florida.
+My research interest and practice are in DBS for movement disorders.

 I am the education coordinator for movement disorders program/rotations.
 I am also involved in undergraduate medical education, and postgraduate medical education in the format of classroom teaching, small group teaching, bedside clinical teaching, and designs of OSCEs.